 At the end of the day, the purpose of BI software is to help you make better business decisions.
 Reports help you harness data in terms that you can understand.

 Data visualization reports, predictive modeling, and decision analytics are just a handful of the different reporting features that you should be looking for.

 You’ll want to choose a dashboard that’s easy to use and generates reports at a glance or in real-time based on whatever you’re trying to figure out.

 Unlike other business software on the market today, business intelligence can be complex.
 Not every solution is easy for every person to use.

 If you’re a beginner or run a small business, you’ll be better off using Zoho Analytics or Microsoft Power BI.
 Those are both user-friendly.
 Tableau is pretty easy to figure out for beginners as well, but also has features for advanced users.

 Sisense and Domo both require a bit more technical knowledge.
 Sisense is made for developers, data engineers, and analysts.
 Domo has tools to build custom applications for data collection.

-Make sure you choose a BI solution that fits within your technical range and matches the technical ability of anyone on your team who is going to be using it.
+Make sure you choose a BI solution that fits within your technical range and matches the technical ability of the folks using it.